From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors

 We apply AttnLRP~\citep{achtibat2024attnlrp}, an attention-aware feature attribution method that adapts the classic Layer-wise relevance propagation (LRP)~\citep{montavon2019layer}, to identify the contribution of input prompt tokens to the generated algorithms.
 The classic LPR assumes that a function $f_j$ with input $N$ features $\bm{x} = x_i, i \in \{1,\ldots,N\}$ can be decomposed into individual contributions of each feature $R_{i \leftarrow j}$, which is called \emph{relevances}. $R_{i \leftarrow j}$ quantifies how much of the output $j$ is attributed to input feature (token) $i$, and LRP calculate the relevance of feature $i$ by summing across all outputs, $R_i = \sum_j R_{i \leftarrow j}$.
 By treating a neural network as a layered directed acyclic graph, LRP denotes a neuron $j$ in layer $l+1$ as a function node $f_j^{l+1}$.
 It enforces a \emph{conservation property}, such that relevance score are redistributed backwards layer by layer while preserving their total values:

 Starting from the next-token logit, AttnLRP propagates relevance scores backward through the stacked transformer layers, applying specialized rules to each submodule (e.g., linear layers, attention layers, and normalization layers).
-Further details can be found in the original paper ~\citep{achtibat2024attnlrp}.
+Further details can be found in \citep{achtibat2024attnlrp}.